Skip to main content

 • exclusive staff allocation

-Multiple bookings can share the resource, but only if they are from the same ticket category.
+Multiple bookings can share the resource, but only if they are from the same ticket category (identical in type and pricing).

 Example: